-Skirrets are what the grid’s residents had to eat instead of potatoes.
-They were more historically accurate, but also nasty and thin.
+Skirrets were what the grid’s residents had to eat instead of potatoes.
+They were more historically accurate but also nasty and thin.
 After you peeled them, there was hardly anything left.
 But add some salt, deep fry them in lard, and you almost had yourself something that could be confused for French fries if you were drunk enough.

-“I’ll have the day’s special,” Trask told Quimby, owner and head cook.
+“I’ll have the special,” Trask told Quimby, the inn’s owner and head cook.
 “Extra salt on the fries.”

-“The skirrett delivery hasn’t come in today,” said Quimby.
+“The skirret delivery hasn’t come in today,” said Quimby.
 “Lots of delays everywhere because of the sniper.
 You getting close to catching him?”

 “We are, we are,” Trask assured him.

-Then he thought — what sniper?
+Then he thought—what sniper?
 Where?
 Today?
 Here?
-He glanced out the window, but didn’t see anything unusual.
+He glanced out the window but didn’t see anything unusual.
 Just regular pedestrian and wagon traffic.
-Though now that he thought about it, maybe a little less than usual.
+Now that he thought about it, maybe a little less than usual.

 He pulled out a notepad.